AyushBherwani1998/extended_button/README.md

 Please file feature requests and bugs at the [issue tracker](https://github.com/AyushBherwani1998/extended_button/issues)

 ## Contributing
-We would love to see you contribute to extended.
-Feel free to send pull request for new buttons or submit a suggestion.
+We would love to see you contribute to extended_button.
+Feel free to send a pull request to add new buttons to the package.